 This is the biggest difference between camping vs glamping is the type of shelter.
-By using the word shelter means what you will be staying in.
-A normal and traditional way to camp is to stay in a tent with the bedding being a sleeping bag or a sleepover pallet style with blankets and pillows.
+By using the word, shelter means what you will be staying in.
+A normal and traditional way to camp is to stay in a tent, with the bedding being a sleeping bag or a pallet style of blankets and pillows.

-Glamping has a few different options for shelter.
+Glamorous camping has a few different options for shelter than traditional camping.
 RVs and travel trailers continue to gain popularity.
 This is where that “homey” touch comes into play since you will be in nature, but with electricity, a bed, running water, a restroom, etc.

-A yurt can also be considered glamping even though it is still technically a tent.
+A yurt can also be considered an upscale glamping tent even though it is still technically a tent.
 Cabins can provide that elevated glamping experience as well.

-If safety and security need to be a priority, be sure to decide between whether a tent with a zipper from the inside is safe enough in that environment, or if you’d feel better with a door that locks and need to be in a camper or cabin.
+If safety and security need to be a priority, be sure to decide between a tent with a zipper or if you’d feel better with a door that locks, such as one in a cabin or camper.

 With glamping, you’ll have a bit more range of what and how to cook.

 Cooking while camping will most likely need a bit more time to prepare compared to having a kitchen in a camper.
 The storage of food is important to think about as well.

 With glamping, you won’t need to worry if you have a refrigerator and storage space.